Actindo-AG/Documentation/Payments/UserInterface/03a_ListRefunds.md

    User name of the person or API who has changed the transaction.
 Can be a real user or an API user.

 - *ID*
-   Actino unique identifier of the transaction.
+   Unique transaction identification number.
+The ID is automatically assigned by the system.

 - *Type*
    Kind of the displayed transaction, in this case a refund transaction.

 - *Connection ID*
-   Connection identification number.
-The ID number is automatically assigned by the system.
+   Connection identification.
+The ID is automatically assigned by the system.

-- *Created At*
+- *Created at*
-   Date and time, on which the payment service provider has created the transaction.
+   Date and time when the payment service provider has created the transaction.

-- *Modified At*
+- *Modified at*
-   Date and time, on which the payment service provider has modified the transaction.
+   Date and time when the payment service provider has modified the transaction.

 - *Currency*
    Currency in which the payment will be posted.